LIFE Ebro Resilience P1 Videos

 Learn about the morphological adaptation and environmental restoration project in La Roza, Alfaro (La Rioja).
 It is part of the “Combined Tranche of Actions” of the LIFE Ebro Resilience P1 Project, which, with the contribution of the European Union’s LIFE financial instrument, seeks to reduce the risk of flooding and landslides.n two areas of the middle Ebro.

-The Combined Section of Actions between Alfaro, in La Rioja and Castejón, in Navarre consists of a succession of natural water retention measures.
-Specifically, the reconnection of meanders, relief channels, the curage technique and the recovery of river space as flood plains.
+Between Alfaro (La Rioja) and Castejón (Navarra) the intervention involves an improvement in the flood risk thanks to the combination of actions in the meanders of this section.
+This is the demonstration part of the Project.
+The Combined Section of Actions between Alfaro, in La Rioja, and Castejón, in Navarra, consists of a succession of natural water retention measures.
+Specifically, reconnection of meanders, relief channels, the curage technique and the recovery of river space as flood plains.

 Conference